stevenjryall/FacebookGroupMemberCounter/README.md

 Credit goes to "sjsd" over at "https://www.instructables.com/Facebook-Fan-Count/" for the original code!
 I simply tweaked it for my needs & spruced it up for the FTIJPI community!
-His process of doing this is expired now since Facebook changed it's API's and Developer App setup...
+His process of doing this is expired now since Facebook changed it's API's and Developer App setup, so this instructional guide should serve as an updated method!

 Updates needed: